aoshenz/messenger_analyse/README.md

 ## Future improvements
+Here's a list of ideas that I considered during the project but have not implemented.
 ### Data
 - Emoji clouds
 - Sentimentality
     - Mood by time of the day
+- Closeness between friends
-- Median time between messages (to gauge closeness)
+    - Median time between messages
-- Number of group chats shared with each person (also to gauge closeness)
+    - Number of group chats shared with each person
 - Samples
-    - First message to a person
+    - First message to a friend
 - Net friends over time
 - Calls
 - External data
     - Weather
-- Assumes Sydney timezone for all messages (i.e. converts UTC to Sydney time)
 - Group chats
     - Unsure how group chats are structured where participants can come and go
 ### Code